 Bonus tip: keep the basic dashboard as basic as possible.
 Don’t display too much data or utilize too many categories.
 Remove any unnecessary data.
 Leave enough white space for the client to understand the data structure.

-The creator highlighted three forms of metrics you can track in Google Analytics - acquisition, behavior, as well as outcomes.
+The creator of this executive Google Analytics dashboard highlighted three forms of metrics you could track in Google Analytics - acquisition, behavior, as well as outcomes.
 The dashboard estimates all these three types, making it the ideal dashboard for executives who want to gain insight into the overall performance instead of detailed data.

 Questions answered by the dashboard:

 Bonus design tip: Use your colors wisely and enhance the contrast to build engaging dashboards that are fun to look at.
-This will make it easier for your clients to sort through data and figure out the logic behind the numbers.
+This will make it easier for your clients to sort through data and figure out the logic behind the numbers without spending a lot of time.

 The digital marketing dashboard provides you with all the most important marketing data you need from your clients’ websites.
-From sessions to devices being used, all the way to gender and age of the page visitors, everything is in one place for an easy overview.
+From pageviews to devices being used, all the way to the gender and age of the page visitors, everything is in one place for an easy overview.

 To create the best digital marketing dashboard, determine your client’s objectives and decide on the KPIs to showcase.
 Then, determine the data sources and channels you will be using.
 Based on the selected KPIs, you can decide where the data will be coming from.

-For example, Whatagraph allows you to combine data from many sources into a single client report.
-Improve your marketing reports by creating the most effective dashboard instead of pulling just one data source from Google Analytics.
+For example, Whatagraph’s digital marketing dashboard for agencies allows you to combine data from many sources into a single client report.
+Improve your marketing reports by using dashboards with cross-channel data instead of pulling just one data source from Google Analytics.

 The content marketing dashboard analyzes the performance of your website content and displays the entire funnel, from attracting visitors to converting them into paying customers.